FabricMC/fabric-docs/develop/blocks/block-entities.md

 ## Creating the Block {#creating-the-block}

-Next, to actually use the block entity, we need a block that implements `BlockEntityProvider`.
+Next, to actually use the block entity, we need a block that implements `EntityBlock`.
 Let's create one and call it `CounterBlock`.

 ::: tip

 There's two ways to approach this:

-- create a block that extends `BlockWithEntity` and implement the `createBlockEntity` method
+- create a block that extends `BaseEntityBlock` and implement the `createBlockEntity` method
-- create a block that implements `BlockEntityProvider` by itself and override the `createBlockEntity` method
+- create a block that implements `EntityBlock` by itself and override the `createBlockEntity` method

-We'll use the first approach in this example, since `BlockWithEntity` also provides some nice utilities.
+We'll use the first approach in this example, since `BaseEntityBlock` also provides some nice utilities.

 :::

 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/block/custom/CounterBlock.java)

-Using `BlockWithEntity` as the parent class means we also need to implement the `createCodec` method, which is rather easy.
+Using `BaseEntityBlock` as the parent class means we also need to implement the `createCodec` method, which is rather easy.

 Unlike blocks, which are singletons, a new block entity is created for every instance of the block.
 This is done with the `createBlockEntity` method, which takes the position and `BlockState`, and returns a `BlockEntity`, or `null` if there shouldn't be one.